sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - version-scheme (index 14): An 8-bit integer or textual value representing the versioning scheme used for the software-version item.
 If an integer value is used it MUST be a value from the SWID/CoSWID Version Scheme Value Registry (see section {{iana-version-scheme}} or a value in the private use range: 32768-65535.

-  An initial set of pre-defined version-scheme index and text values are defined in {{indexed-version-scheme}} that are based on the version-scheme values defined in {{SWID}}.
-These pre-defined version-scheme values are registered with IANA in the "SWID/CoSWID Version Scheme Value" registry {{iana-version-scheme}}, and MAY be expanded in the future.
+ An initial set of version-scheme index and text values are defined in {{indexed-version-scheme}}, and are based on the version-scheme values defined in {{SWID}}.
+These pre-defined version-scheme values are registered with IANA in the "SWID/CoSWID Version Scheme Value" registry {{iana-version-scheme}}.
+The values in this registry will likely be expanded in the future.

-  The value of an ownership item MUST be one of the following:
+  The value of an version-scheme item MUST be one of the following:

   - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Version Scheme Value" registry.
   - An index value in the range 32768 through 65535, to indicate that a private use index value is used.
   - A string value prefixed with "x_", to indicate that a private use string value is used.

-- media (index 10): This text value is a hint to the tag consumer to understand what this tag applies to.
+- media (index 10): This text value is a hint to the tag consumer to understand what target platform this tag applies to.
 This item represents a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).